-Our nursery will work in partnership with parents to settle their child into the nursery environment by:
+Our nursery will work in partnership with parents to settle their children into the nursery environment by:

-- Allocating a key person to each child and his/her family, before he/she starts to attend.
-The key person welcomes and looks after the child ensuring that their care is tailored to meet their individual needs.
-He/she offers a settled relationship for the child and builds a relationship with his/her parents during the settling in period and throughout his/her time at the nursery, to ensure the family has a familiar contact person to assist with the settling in process - Providing parents with relevant information about the policies and procedures of the nursery - Encouraging parents and children to visit the nursery during the weeks before an admission is planned and arranging home visits where applicable - Planning settling in visits and introductory sessions (lasting approximately 1-2 hours).
+- Introducing parents to the team, allocating a room leader to the child and family who will manage the settling-in process.
+This person will guide the settling-in process helping key relationships to develop.
+Whilst the Early Years Foundation Stage Statutory Framework requires a Key Person to be assigned to all children we see this as an organic process which develops over time.
+Once a key relationship has developed this person will become a child's Key Person within a Key Team of practitioners. - Providing parents with relevant information about the policies and procedures of the nursery - Encouraging parents and children to visit the nursery during the weeks before an admission is planned and arranging home visits where applicable - Planning settling in visits and introductory sessions (lasting approximately 1-2 hours).
 These will be provided free of charge over a one or two week period, dependent on individual needs, age and stage of development - Welcoming parents to stay with their child during the first few weeks until the child feels settled and the parents feel comfortable about leaving their child.
-Settling in visits and introductory sessions are key to a smooth transition and to ensure good communication and information sharing between staff and parents - Reassuring parents whose children seem to be taking a long time settling in to the nursery and developing a plan with them - Encouraging parents, where appropriate, to separate themselves from their children for brief periods at first, gradually building up to longer absences - Assigning a back-up key person to each child in case the key person is not available.
-Parents will be made aware of this to support the settling process and attachment - Reviewing the nominated key person if the child is bonding with another member of staff to ensure the child's needs are supported - Respecting the circumstances of all families, including those who are unable to stay for long periods of time in the nursery and reassure them of their child's progress towards settling in - Not taking a child on an outing from the nursery until he/she is completely settled.
+Settling in visits and introductory sessions are key to a smooth transition and to ensure good communication and information sharing between staff and parents - Reassuring parents whose children seem to be taking a long time settling in to the nursery and developing a plan with them, e.g., planning a home visit where a child may benefit from meeting a member of their Key Team meeting the child outside of the nursery environment - Encouraging parents, where appropriate, to separate themselves from their children for brief periods at first, gradually building up to longer absences - Respecting the circumstances of all families, including those who are unable to stay for long periods of time in the nursery and reassure them of their child's progress towards settling in - Providing a Settling-in Guide which details the process at each stage of settling-in